peterhinch/micropython-nano-gui/README.md

 ## 3.1 Application Initialisation

-The GUI is initialised for color display by issuing:
+The GUI is initialised by issuing:
 ```python
 from color_setup import ssd
 ```
-This defines the hardware as described in [Hardware configuration](./README.md#5-hardware-configuration).
+This defines the hardware as described in [the drivers document](./DRIVERS.md#1-introduction).

 A typical application then imports `nanogui` modules and clears the display:
 ```python